ThosRTanner/notepad-pp-linter/README.md

 </linters>
 ```

+### Environment Variables

-As you can see you can use windows environment variables in your command line.
+As you can see you can use windows environment variables in your command line. linter++ also provides some of its own variables and allows you to define your own variables.

+Please note that these variables also get passed to the called linters as environment variables.

+#### Predefined variables

 There are also some pseudo environment variables provided by linter++:

+- %LINTER_PLUGIN_DIR% - Directory where linter++.dll is installed
+- %LINTER_CONFIG_DIR% - Directory where your linter++.xml is installed.
 - %LINTER_TARGET% - temporary linter file
 - %TARGET% - original file (e.g. `c:\users\me\fred.js`)
 - %TARGET_DIR% - directory of original file (e.g. `c:\users\me`)